Guntupalli-Sabarish/Toksmith/docs/LLM_MODULE.md

 - Check Gemini API quota and limits
 - Verify network connectivity
 - Review LLM response in logs
-- Fallback to mock script will be used automatically

 ### Import errors
 - Ensure all dependencies are installed: `pip install -r requirements.txt`
 - Check Python version (3.8+)
 - Verify virtual environment is activated

-## 📞 Support

-For issues or questions:
-1. Check the documentation in `app/services/llm_service/README.md`
-2. Review the example in `examples/llm_service_example.py`
-3. Check unit tests for usage patterns
-4. Refer to the PRD.md for project context

----

-**Version**: 1.0.0
-**Last Updated**: 2025
-**Status**: ✅ Production Ready